-The easiest and most consistent way to make adjustments on the trowel arm fingers is to use the trowel arm adjustment tool (P/N 9177).
-It comes with all the necessary hardware to complete this adjustment, and instructions on how to utilize this tool.
+The easiest and most consistent way to make adjustments on the trowel arm fingers is to use the Trowel Arm Adjustment Fixture (P/N 9177).
+It comes with all the hardware necessary to properly accomplish this maintenance and instructions on how to utilize this tool.

-If a trowel arm adjustment tool is not available and immediate adjustment is necessary, a temporary field adjustment can be made.
-If you can see or feel which blade is pulling harder, adjust the bolt that corresponds to that blade.
+If a trowel arm adjustment fixture is not available and immediate adjustment is necessary, temporary field adjustment can be made if you can see or feel which blade is pulling harder by adjusting the bolt that corresponds to that blade.

-A better way to determine which blades need adjustment is to place the machine on a known FLAT surface (e.g. a steel metal plate) and pitch the blades as flat as possible.
+A better way to determine which blades need adjustment is to place the machine on a known FLAT surface (steel metal plate) and pitch the blades as flat as possible.
 Look at the adjustment bolts.
 They should all barely make contact with the lower wear plate on the spider.
-If one of them is not making contact, some adjustment will be necessary.
+If you can see that one of them is not making contact, some adjustment will be necessary.

 Adjust the "high" bolts down to the level of the one that is not touching, or adjust the "low" bolt up to the level of the higher ones.
 If possible, adjust the low bolt up to the level of the rest of the bolts.
 This is the fastest way, but may not always work.
-After adjustment, verify that the blades pitch correctly.
+Verify after adjustment the blades pitch correctly.

-Blades that are incorrectly adjusted will often not be able to pitch flat.
+Blades that are incorrectly adjusted often will not be able to pitch flat.
 This can occur if the adjusting bolts are raised too high.
 Conversely, adjusting bolts that are too low will not allow the blades to be pitched high enough for finishing operations.

-If, after making blade pitch adjustments, the machine is still finishing poorly, check blades, trowel arms, and trowel arm bushings for adjustment, wear, or damage.
+If, after making Blade Pitch adjustments the machine is still finishing poorly, blades, trowel arms, and trowel arm bushings may be suspect and should be looked at for adjustment, wear, or damage.
 See the following sections.